 The Mazer USB-C to USB-C cable does look like a very well made premium quality cable.
 At the core, this Alu.Dura.Tek cable has 1.2 metre length and supports USB Power Delivery fast-charging with up to 3.1 Ampere current (about 60 Watt power).

-The tough woven nylon braided jacketed cable has reinforced termination with gold-plated USB Type-C connectors and aluminium housings. at up to The 1.2 metre cable length is terminated with gold-plated USB Type-C connectors and aluminium housings.
+The tough woven nylon braided jacketed cable has reinforced termination with gold-plated USB Type-C connectors and aluminium housings.
+The 1.2 metre cable length is terminated with gold-plated USB Type-C connectors and aluminium housings.
 Internally, the cable has a TPE jacket, protective mesh, and aluminium foil shielding surrounding the actual signal cables which have a bulletproof reinforced fibre core.

 The takeaway about that cable is that it is tough.
 It can withstand 35 kg of pulling force (I’m not sure if that includes pulling at the connectors), and survive 12 hours in salt water without tarnishing.
 It’s also flexible, capable of taking 35,000 rounds of 180° cable bends.